shaspitz/arb-bot/README.md

  - Research new stategies, create modular scripts for each blockchain, implement bot for DEXs on AVAX, etc.
  - Neat React front-end
  - Find inspiration for data pipelines
- - Write up TDD here and setup instructions
+ - Write up TDD here and setup instructions, maybe draw out FSM
+ - Is it worth doing this proj in Rust?